 A proposal is a request for support of sponsored research, instruction, or extension projects.
-Good proposals having some questions about plan, background, neediness, cost, time and pertinent to the sponsor’s interests.
+Good proposals have some questions about the plan, background, neediness, cost, time, and pertinent to the sponsor’s interests.
 It also asked for the evaluation methods of the results.
 Why one, rather than someone else should, is eligible for this project?
 The research proposal helps you to think out the research project you are about to undertake and predict any difficulties that might arise.

 The purpose of a proposal is to sell one’s idea to the funding agency.
 This means that the investigator must convince the funding agency that:

 In all sectors (academe, government, and the private sector), research scientists typically seek and obtain competitive funding for their research projects by writing and submitting research proposals for consideration by the funding source.
 There are two kinds of research proposals:

 Solicited proposals are those that are written and submitted in response to the issuance of a “Request for Proposals” (RFP), a document that identifies a specific research problem of interest to the funding agency for which they are specifically seeking a solution.
 When a customer wants something that is too complicated to pick up at the store or orders from a vendor, they often write down a description of it and issue it as an RFP.
 If it is a commodity, they may issue a Request for Quotations (RFQ).
 The interested investigator then submits a “concept” or “white paper” briefly outlining their proposed solution to the problem.
 If the funding agency or company is interested, they may then request that the investigator submit a full proposal for consideration of funding.